Should I Become a Process Server?

-Process servers can find positions within specific jurisdictions, as well as through private companies including law offices or collection agencies.
-Additionally, process servers can start their own businesses and sell their services to law offices.
+You can find positions within specific jurisdictions, as well as through private companies including law offices or collection agencies.
+Additionally, you can start their own businesses and sell their services to law offices.
 Much of a process server's time is divided between delivering papers and researching recipients of papers.
 Process servers research and learn as much as they can about the people to whom they will deliver papers, including where the recipient lives and works.
 Process servers learn to provide exceptional service in a variety of environments.

 Step 4: Continue Education

-Process servers should continue their educations throughout their careers in order to stay current on laws and trends in the field.
-Servers can find continuing education options through workshops, seminars and other events, typically arranged by professional organizations or private training academies.
+You should continue their educations throughout their careers in order to stay current on laws and trends in the field.
+You can find continuing education options through workshops, seminars and other events, typically arranged by professional organizations or private training academies.

 Join a professional organization.
 Many state and national associations exist, including the National Association of Professional Process Servers (NAPPS).
 Members of the NAPPS are offered certification opportunities as well as access to education, events and job listings.

 To become a process server, you need to make sure you meet the minimum requirements, acquire any required training, licensing or certification and then gain experience in the field.